goreleaser/goreleaser/www/docs/customization/homebrew.md

     # Could be used to do any additional work after the "install" script
     post_install: |
     	etc.install "app-config.conf"
-    	...
+      # ...

+    # GitHub/GitLab repository to push the formula to
+    tap:
+{% include-markdown "../includes/repository.md" comments=false %}
 ```

 !!! tip
 Learn more about the [name template engine](/customization/templates/).

 By defining the `brew` section, GoReleaser will take care of publishing the
 Homebrew tap.